 By Anne Morrissy

-Last fall, people throughout the Upper Midwest were stunned to learn that after nearly 70 years of entertaining crowds in the Wisconsin Dells area, the Tommy Bartlett Water Ski Show would close permanently, the latest victim of the COVID-19 pandemic.
+In the fall of 2020, people throughout the Upper Midwest were stunned to learn that after nearly 70 years of entertaining crowds in the Wisconsin Dells area, the Tommy Bartlett Water Ski Show would close permanently, the latest victim of the COVID-19 pandemic.
 Water skiing is a longstanding and popular summer sport throughout Wisconsin, partly due to the exposure it received from the impressive feats of daring and complicated choreography on display in the massively popular Tommy Bartlett show.

 Thankfully, closer to home, three water ski show teams still practice and compete in the lakes area — the Brown’s Lake Aquaducks, the Southern Wakes United Water Ski Show and the Twin Lakes Aquanuts.
 But many people don’t remember that Geneva Lake itself once served as the home of two water ski show teams, and from the 1940s into the 1960s, their practices and performances were a highlight for visitors and locals alike.

 By the late 1940s, with the invention of faster speedboats and better equipment, water skiing began to rapidly gain popularity in the Lake Geneva area, especially among teenagers and young adults.
 On Thursday, June 19, 1947, a column in the local paper declared, “As water- ski designs improve, and as riders and drivers learn more of the technique, this sport is becoming less difficult to master… Consequently, waterskiing is spurting in popularity.”